offgridauthor/songg/README.md

 (This code is in the process of being converted to use ES6 and ES7.)

-A musical data model for applying coded algorithms to music.
+A musical data model for creating music algorithmically.

 In the current stage of development, the software analyzes the json song file (such as Song/ Example.json), creates the default song structure, runs all indicated manipulators, and saves to Midi format.
 The midi format can be opened in apps such as GarageBand (Mac) or one of its free alternatives.
 The midi format is useful for musicians, but will need to be converted to another format to be listened to in most music apps.